The Gay and Keith Talbot Trust

 Alignment with Current Priorities

 The trust explicitly states it is “particularly funding Fistula work” at present.
-Organizations working specifically on obstetric fistula treatment, prevention, or related maternal health issues in developing countries are most aligned with current interests.
+Organisations working specifically on obstetric fistula treatment, prevention, or related maternal health issues in developing countries are most aligned with current interests.

 Working in Developing Countries